Repairs & Habitability

 The Fit Premises Act does not make landlords responsible for every minor issue in a rental property.

-Landlords are generally not responsible for problems caused by the tenant, members of the tenant’s household, or guests.
 For example, a landlord may not be required to fix damage caused by negligence, misuse, or intentional acts by the tenant.

 Similarly, minor cosmetic issues, such as small paint imperfections or normal wear and tear, usually do not make a property legally uninhabitable.